-Well the gallbladder, the liver and the bile, also known as the biliary system, has its own microbiome or ecosystem of positive and negative bacteria as well.
+Well the gallbladder, the liver, and the bile, also known as the biliary system, have their own microbiome or ecosystem of positive and negative bacteria as well.
 Actually, bacteria only becomes negative when it overpopulates and takes over the positive.
 It’s all a matter of balance.

 Relationship Between Gut Microbiome and other Body Systems

-Research is growing on the possibility of understanding these microbiotica of the different systems of the body, including the bile.
+Research is growing on the possibility of understanding the microbiota of the different systems of the body, including the bile.
 Some of the things they have found are:

 - Gallstones are formed in the presence of bacteria that are out of balance – both pigment and cholesterol stones.

 - There is also a link between gallstones and an imbalance of gut microbiota, not just bile microbiota.

 - The presence of liver flukes (a parasite found in raw and smoked fish) changes the microbiome negatively and may cause gallstone formation as well as other gallbladder diseases.

 - The presence of gut microbiota in the bile of someone with what’s called lithogenic bile (or stone-forming bile), could be an indication of intestinal permeability or leaky gut.
 This could lead to increased inflammation and stone formation.